gerardDonahue/personal_site/index.md

 ## Biography
 <img class="profile-picture" src="headshot.jpg">

-Gerard Donahue is a PhD student in Computer Science in the [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu) at Northeastern University, Boston MA.
+Gerard Donahue is a second-year PhD student in Computer Science in the [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu) at Northeastern University, Boston MA.
 Broadly speaking, his interests lie at the intersection of *reinforcement learning*, *imitation learning*, and *video understanding*.
 Gerard is currently a research assistant under [Dr. Ehsan Elhamifar](https://www.ccs.neu.edu/home/eelhami/) where he works to discover new methods for procedural task execution.

 Before beginning his doctoral studies at Northeastern, Gerard obtained his B.S in Computer Science from the [University of New Hampshire](https://www.unh.edu) (UNH), where he earned Magna Cum Laude upon graduation.
 At UNH, Gerard worked in the realm of *Inverse Reinforcement Learning* under the advisement of [Dr. Marek Petrik](http://marek.petrik.us/).